lisp-mirror/eql5/README-1.txt

 BUILD
 =====

-(N.B. for rebuilding, please see README-REBUILD.txt)
+(N.B. for rebuilding, please see README-2-REBUILD.txt)

   [Windows]
     You first need to adapt the file 'src/windows.pri' (include & library